bane-stealthium/gpubreach/README.md

 ---

 #### Step 1: Perform GPUBreach
-This step will perform the GPU-side privilege escalation, find the candidate PTE of a VA we control to redirect the translation to point to a IOVA.
+This step will perform the GPU-side privilege escalation, find the candidate PTE of a VA we control to redirect the translation to point to an IOVA.

 **First, we execute the GPUBreach program designed for this exploit.**